 Broker ownership transparency

-Ownership structure of Spreadex is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of Spreadex is public, everyone can check the owners of the company on their website, which adds to their reliability scores.

 Broker management transparency

-Spreadex has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+Spreadex has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.

 Broker is audited by the Big Four

-Spreadex is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of safety.
+Spreadex is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of reliability.

 Want to stay in the loop?